Freedom of Information

 At each stage, we will try to deal with the complaint and send a detailed response within the timescales set out above.
 Where this is not possible, you will receive a letter explaining why, and giving a date by which you will receive a detailed reply.

 If, having exhausted the Commission’s Complaints Procedure, you are still unsatisfied; you are entitled to complain to the Parliamentary Commissioner for Administration, also known as the Parliamentary & Health Service Ombudsman.
 However, the Parliamentary Ombudsman can only consider complaints which are referred by a Member of Parliament, so you will need to contact your MP.
-You should bear in mind that the Ombudsman will normally expect you to have gone through all stages of our complaints procedure first.
+You should bear in mind that the Ombudsman will normally expect you to have gone through all the stages of our complaints procedure first.

 The address of the Parliamentary & Health Service Ombudsman is:

 The Ombudsman's telephone number is 0345 015 4033.